 TMP-SMX is usually the first choice for PCP prevention as well as treatment.
 People allergic to SMX may undergo a process called desensitization, starting with a very small dose and increasing it over time.
 Other prophylaxis options include aerosolized pentamidine (NebuPent) administered via a nebulizer (a type of inhaler), dapsone combination regimens and atovaquone.

 People with HIV whose CD4 count has increased and stayed above 200 after starting antiretroviral therapy can often stop PCP prophylaxis.
 Discuss the pros and cons of the various regimens with your doctor.

 Are there any experimental treatments?

-If you would like to find out if you are eligible for any clinical trials that include new therapies for the treatment or prevention of PCP, visit ClinicalTrials.gov, a site run by the U.S. National Institutes of Health.
-The site has information about all HIV-related clinical studies in the United States.
-For more info, you can call their toll-free number at 1-800-HIV-0440 (1-800-448-0440) or email email@example.com.
+To find out if you are eligible for any clinical trials of new therapies to treat or prevent PCP, visit ClinicalTrials.gov, a site run by the U.S. National Institutes of Health.

 Last Reviewed: March 1, 2023